 Dataset gets a persistent identifier already when the archiving process begins.
 Upcoming data releases page offers URNs of datasets that are still being processed.

 The users of data archived at FSD commit to properly cite the data.

 FSD prepares a model citation for each dataset to make citing as easy as possible to users.
-Model citations are published in data descriptions and codebooks or dataset guides.
+Model citations are published in data descriptions.
 Data users can copy the citation in their bibliography as is or edit it to correspond to the citation practices of their field or publication.